PrincetonUniversity/c19datacollective/content/data/swinburne-library/index.md

-title = "The Personal library and presumed reading of Algernon Charles Swinburne" authors = ["John Walsh", "Alexandra Wingate", "Caroline Nurkkala", "Alyssa Ollier","Damien Thomas", "Jennifer Christie", "Evan Brandon"] date = 2025-05-13 description =
+title = "The Personal library and presumed reading of Algernon Charles Swinburne" authors = ["John Walsh", "Alexandra Wingate", "Caroline Nurkkala", "Alyssa Ollier","Damien Thomas", "Jennifer Christie", "Evan Brandon"] date = 2025-05-13 description = """
-""This data publication is a TEI-encoded bibliography (with links to full-text resources) of the personal library and presumed reading of Victorian poet and critic Algernon Charles Swinburne, as brought together in the Algernon Charles Swinburne project.
-Further details about the project and data are included in the data essay. "" draft = true
+This data publication is a TEI-encoded bibliography (with links to full-text resources) of the personal library and presumed reading of Victorian poet and critic Algernon Charles Swinburne, as brought together in the Algernon Charles Swinburne project.
+Further details about the project and data are included in the data essay.
+"""
+draft = true

 [extra]
 doi = "10.34770/rtr7-2035"